lornebb/NullAnIon/README.md

 ### Account Creation Flowchart

-Account creation is different to anything I hav done before as users don't need an account unless they are purchasing.
+Account creation is different to anything I have done before as users don't need an account unless they are purchasing.
 So the account creation has to be executed during the checkout process.
 I drew a user flow to help easily explain this.
 This was hand made with [Goodnotes](https://www.goodnotes.com/).

 ![User-Flow-Account-Creation](static/wireframes/user-flow-account-creation.jpg)